Sunday, December 22, 2024

 The year 2024 may become significant in one more aspect - it is possible that planes will begin to fly in Ukraine again, and not military ones, but civilian ones.
 The main condition is to ensure the safety of both the flights themselves and the ground infrastructure and, of course, people.
 But according to former Minister of Infrastructure Vladimir Omelyan, this is extremely difficult, if not impossible, if active hostilities continue.
 Perhaps the launch of air traffic from air harbors in western Ukraine, primarily from Lviv.

-“The Russians may have a desire to attack civilian airfields, but the available air defense systems are capable of repelling such attacks,” Omelyan said in a conversation with Apostrophe.
+“The Russians may have a desire to attack civilian airfields, but existing air defense systems are capable of repelling such attacks,” Omelyan said in a conversation with Apostrophe.
 He also believes that the aggressors will not be able, even if they want, to attack planes flying from airfields in the west of the country.

 But many do not share this optimism.
 For example, Pavel Lakiychuk, head of security programs at the Center for Global Studies “Strategy XXI”, emphasized that Ukraine today does not have air supremacy